If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 Types of private benefit programs and mental health services:

 • Extended health benefits.
-EHBs are available to about two-thirds of Canadians through their employers or direct purchase.
+EHBs are available to people in Canada through their employers or direct purchase.
 This coverage allows you to choose your own mental health provider and submit receipts for reimbursement through your benefits provider.
 Before selecting a care provider, be sure to check the limitations of your coverage.
 For example, some EHBs cover services from a registered psychologist but not a psychotherapist, and coverage amounts vary.

 • Employee assistance programs.
 Many Canadian employers offer EAPs or Employee and Family Assistance Programs to eligible staff and their dependents.
 These programs include a set number of free, confidential counselling sessions with a mental health professional.
 Some also include 24-7 crisis support, psychological assessments, and referral services.